 Clean Fun Network isn’t the only sober travel company.

-Sober Vacations International runs week-long trips to Cancun, the Galapagos Islands and the Club Med resort in Turks and Caicos.
+Sober Vacations International runs week-long trips to Cancun, the Galapagos Islands, and the Club Med resort in Turks and Caicos.
 They offer multiple meetings a day on these trips, and activities at the resorts vary from adventure sports to spa treatments.

 The network has grown organically so far, mostly through mutual friends and references.
-A lot of the people are Hamm’s acquaintances for previous trips, but as the network grows through new events, new people are being introduced.
+A lot of the people are Hamm’s acquaintances from previous trips, but as the network grows through new events, new people are being introduced.

-There’s a screening process for would-be trip attendees who Hamm, Gottlieb or a network member don’t know, but Hamm said it’s just a meeting to make sure they’re on the same page about what the trip is about.
+There’s a screening process for would-be trip attendees who Hamm, Gottlieb, or a network member don’t know, but Hamm said it’s just a meeting to make sure they’re on the same page about what the trip is about.

 Travel Sober is a company that allows people in recovery to make like-minded friends and experience new adventures with them.
 They partner with cruise companies to offer sober cruises, travel to AA conventions, and visit places all over the world.